larssbr/hasura-next-auth-app/SETUP_HASURA_WITH_NEXT_AUTH.md

 # steps of what i did
 # 1
 I cloned the example repo of next auth ( subdomain-auth) `pnpm create next-app --example https://github.com/vercel/examples/tree/main/solutions/subdomain-auth subdomain-auth`

 # 2
 Then I modified the [nextAuth].ts file to use the "jwt" strategy

+HASURA_GRAPHQL_JWT_SECRET

+generate a 32 character long jwt secret:

+To generate a new secret with 32 characters, you can use the openssl command.
+Open your terminal and run:

+`openssl rand -base64 32`

 # 3 Have to configure types in files next-auth.d.ts to extend the default types of next-auth

 # 4 set up hasura locally in order to create database tables to store the user jwt token